 A test can fail because it causes an error.
 The test output contains more detailed information, e.g. a stack trace.

 Test Fails due to Missing, Pending or Improperly Configured Bindings

 A test can fail if the test logic (bindings) have not yet been implemented (or are configured improperly).
 By default, this is reported as an “inconclusive” result, although you can configure how SpecFlow behaves in this case.

 Note: Some unit test frameworks do not support inconclusive result.
 In this case the problem is reported as an error instead.

 The test output can be very useful if you are missing bindings, as it contain a step binding method skeleton you can copy to your project and extend with the test logic.

 Just like with normal unit tests, you can also ignore SpecFlow tests.
-To do so, tag the scenario with the
+To do so, tag the feature or scenario with the

 @ignore tag.
 Don't forget that ignoring a test will not solve any problems with your implementation... ;-)